HungNguyenDev1511/Car-detection-serving-model/api/README_serve.md

 ![Error Log Pod Describe](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/error_log_pod.png)

-If our service changes to 'READY', everything may be okay.
+If our service changes to 'READY', everything should be okay

 ![Result](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/result.png)
 ![Result Inference Service](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/isvc.png)

-just resolve one by one error first
+Just resolve each error one by one

 To make a prediction, do the following steps: